The White Tiger (2021 film): Origin

 Producer Mukul Deora bought the rights for the adaptation of Indian writer Aravind Adiga's 2008 novel The White Tiger, which is about "an extraordinary journey of a self-made man from a tea-shop worker in a village to a successful entrepreneur in a big city".
-However, as there were no directors picked by Deora, Adiga chose his college-friend and director Ramin Bahrani to helm the film.
-Bahrani had read the rough drafts of the novel years before it was published, with Deora stating "He's very dedicated to adapt it into a film".
+Deora chose director Ramin Bahrani, who also happened to be Adiga's college-friend, to helm the film.
+Bahrani had read the rough drafts of the novel years before it was published, with Deora stating: "He's very dedicated to adapt it into a film".
 Bahrani added "It's an epic story that required a lot of financing and money and resources to get it made in India, that wasn't so easy when the novel came out".
 He initially sold the distribution rights to Netflix, as Bahrani stated that "it had an appetite for global stories, for voices that are not typically represented behind a camera or in front of the camera".

-When Priyanka Chopra scrolled through Twitter, she saw a headline that a film adaptation of the novel was in the works.
+When Priyanka Chopra Jonas scrolled through Twitter, she saw a headline that a film adaptation of the novel was in the works.
 She called her agent about the film to offer her collaboration.
 Thus, Chopra served as one of the executive producers of the film, under her banner Purple Pebble Pictures, alongside Prem Akkaraju, Ava DuVernay and Ken Kamins.

 Writing

 While Bahrani added and deleted a few sequences and adapted the character for the screen, the story stays largely faithful to the novel.
 He stated: "The hardest part was cutting things out, since I love the book so much.
 But when I put all of it in the script, it came to 200 pages!
 Aravind gave me a wealth of gold and cutting it is just not easy.”
 Initially, he considered updating the story (set in 2005) to a more recent setting, before abandoning the idea, as it is a period film.
 In the making of the script Baharani stated "One of the biggest changes today is that thing in your hand, the supercomputer.
 In today's world, Balram wouldn't be writing emails, he'd probably be doing video or Instagram.
-This is only the second time in my life that I’ve adapted a book and I wanted to stick to it."
+This is only the second time in my life that I've adapted a book and I wanted to stick to it."